-The Department's mission supports that of the Hospital, Medical School and University and, therefore, encompasses education and research as well as patient care and administration.
+The Department's mission encompasses education and research as well as patient care and administration.

-The standard for the department is excellence, and is expected in:
+The standard for the department has excellence in:

-To achieve excellence in all areas of our department, to promote a collegial cohesive work environment.
-Additionally, as members of the department will strive to develop interpersonal relationships that promote an environment that fosters creativity, inquiry, and study.
-Our goal is to provide the best possible patient care in a collegial cohesive work environment that is committed to enhancing the quality of life of both our patients and members of our department.
+To achieve excellence in all areas of our department, and to promote a collegial cohesive work environment, the department strives to build interpersonal relationships that promote an environment of creativity, inquiry, and study.
+Our goal is to provide the best patient care in a collegial cohesive work environment that is committed to enhancing the quality of life for our patients and members of our department.

 The Tulane Department of Anesthesiology was founded in 1975 by Robert Kirby, M.D., when the Medical School built a new state of the art hospital for New Orleans.
-Since that time, the Department has anesthetized a broad variety of patients for general surgery, orthopedic surgery, neurosurgery, ENT, urology, and cardiac, pediatric, and obstetrical cases, committing itself to serving the medical needs of the community, both locally and regionally.Read More
+Since that time, the Department has been a lead in clinical care, committed to serving the medical needs of the community, both locally and regionally.Read More

 The principal focus of the department was excellence in education.
-A series of talented Residency Coordinators, including Drs.
-Donald Hutchings, Karen Cheshire, Usha Ramadhyani, Sheryl Smith, Alan Kaye, and Corey Scher, established principles, generated enthusiasm, and arranged appropriate rotations to specialist hospitals.
-In consequence the department grew steadily, and, at its peak, there were about eighteen faculty and thirty residents.
+A series of talented Residency Coordinators, established principles, generated enthusiasm, and organized clinical rotations to specialist hospitals.
+During the 1980s the department grew steadily, and, at its peak, there were about eighteen faculty and thirty residents.

-By the mid-90s, Jonathan Jahr, M.D., was a key organizer for the liver transplant program at Tulane.
-Dr. Nossaman got the research mission fully operational, yielding over 50 basic science publications.
+By the mid-90s, Jonathan Jahr, M.D., organized the liver transplant program at Tulane.
+Dr. Nossaman got the research mission fully operating, yielding numerous publications.
 As residency director, Nossaman also performed the impressive feat of getting a full, five-year accreditation of the residency program without comment by the Residency Review Committee.